coreos/coreos-assembler/docs/devel.md

 $ sudo make install
 ```

+In the local developer case, you usually don't care about building kolet for
+other arches.
+You can skip building them using e.g. `make KOLET_ARCHES=x86_64`.

 From that point on, you only need to run `make && sudo make install` if you're
 hacking on cosa itself (unless there are new RPM requirements added).